-- • To connect composite asset sensors to the PX device: - 1.
-Connect a composite asset sensor to the PX device via a standard network patch cable (CAT5e or higher). - a.
+To connect composite asset sensors to the PX device:

+- 1. Connect a composite asset sensor to the PX device via a standard network patch cable (CAT5e or higher). - a.
 Connect one end of the cable to the RJ-45 port labeled "Input" on the composite asset sensor. - b.
 Connect the other end of the cable to the FEATURE port on the PX device. - Affix an asset tag to the IT device.
 Then connect this asset tag to the composite asset sensor by plugging the tag connector into the tag port on the composite asset sensor.
-See Connecting Asset Sensors to the PX (on page 42) for details. - 3.
-If necessary, daisy chain the same type of composite asset sensors to track more IT devices. - a.
+See Connecting Asset Sensors to the PX (on page 48) for details.

+- 3. If necessary, daisy chain the same type of composite asset sensors to track more IT devices. - a.
 Get a standard network patch cable that is within 2 meters. - b.
 Connect one end of the network cable to the RJ-45 connector labeled "Output" on the previous composite asset sensor. - c.
 Connect the other end of the cable to the RJ-45 connector labeled "Input" on the subsequent composite asset sensor. - d.
 Repeat the above steps to connect more composite asset sensors.
-See Daisy-Chain Limitations of Composite Asset Sensors (on page 49) for the maximum number of composite asset sensors supported per chain.

-weight of all connecting cables.
+See Daisy-Chain Limitations of Composite Asset Sensors (on page 54) for the maximum number of composite asset sensors supported per chain. - e.
+It is highly recommended using the cable ties to help hold the weight of all connecting cables.